joseaverde/Malef/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![License: FDL 1.3](https://img.shields.io/badge/License-FDL%20v1.3-blue.svg)](http://www.gnu.org/licenses/fdl-1.3)

+**The library is in active development.
+The API is not definitive yet but it is usable**

 ## Description
 **Malef** is an open source and free library written in Ada to create Terminal User Interfaces.
 It divided in two parts: the _Drawing Toolkit_ and the